Omegapoint/cloud-computing-aws/README.md

     - Evaluate Targe Health: No
     - Click: _Save Record Set_
  4. Try browsing your new subdomain to reach your application

+## 7. Labs with less instructions

+### Lambda
+Create a Lambda function with API Gateway replicating the behaviour of the Spring application used in previous labs.

+Java is optional.
+Consider using the [Serverless framework](https://serverless.com/).

+This lab could be finished by configuring weighted routing for your record set in Route53.
+Equal weights would send half the traffic to your EC2 instance, and half the traffic to your Lambda.

+### Auto scaling
+Make your application highly available by launching your EC2 instances from/in an auto scaling group.

+High level outline
+  - Create an auto scaling group and launch configuration
+  - Configure CodeDeploy to deploy to the auto scaling group instead of the single EC2 instance used in the previous labs
+  - Configure the ALB to route to the EC2 instances in your auto scaling group.